 The history of Burgundian viticulture was very changeable in the following centuries.
 In the 1930s, the aftermath of the First World War (1914-1918), abstinence movements and multi-year crop failures led to a major sales crisis that forced many landowners to sell their vineyards.
 This is why two Burgundian patriots founded the wine brotherhood in 1934 Confrérie des Chevaliers du Tastevin to preserve the tradition of Burgundy wine.
 It organizes annual events such as the Les Trois Glorieuses and Saint-Vincent Tournante,

 Over 10,000 winegrowers cultivate around 40,000 hectares of vineyards.
-Most have only one to two hectares, which is why Burgundy is also referred to as the land of small landowners.
-Only around a third of them operate exclusively viticulture.
-The big wineries are not called here like in the Bordeaux " Chateau "But mostly" Domaine ".
-The very different soils consist of granite and shale, marl and limestone, as well as gravel and loam.
-The largely continental climate is characterized by cold winters and due to the northern location relatively short summers.
-In the months of May and June and October, there are often rich rainfall,
+Most have only one or two hectares, which is why Burgundy is also known as the "land of small property owners".
+Only around a third of them are exclusively winegrowers.
+The big wineries are not called here Bordeaux " Chateau ", But mostly" Domaine ".
+The very different soils consist of granite and slate, marl and limestone as well as gravel and clay.
+The largely continental climate is characterized by cold winters and relatively short summers due to the northern location.
+In the months of May and June and October there are often productive ones rainfall,